 Violating Ohio speeding laws or traffic laws can set in motion a long chain of serious consequences.
 In addition to paying Ohio speeding ticket fines and fees, a driver can have penalty points added to his or her record with the Bureau of Motor Vehicles, see car insurance rates increase, and even lose a job that requires maintaining a clean driving record.
+Most speeding tickets in Ohio are classified as minor misdemeanors with a maximum fine of $150, but certain conditions can elevate them to felonies.

 An Ohio speeding ticket is more than just a nuisance.
 If you’re found guilty of breaking Ohio speeding laws, not only will it add points to your driving record, but your insurance premiums may also increase and you could lose your driving privileges.
+Minor speeding violations can still have significant consequences, especially if they result in a car accident causing injury.

 A conviction for reckless driving and speeding in Ohio can also bring a license suspension that applies both to the driver’s personal license and each type of commercial driver’s license endorsement he or she holds.
 More specific information on potential penalties for speeding appears below, but the main point to understand is that any conviction for a traffic violation can be a big deal.
+Excessive speeding or repeat offenses can result in criminal charges, especially if the violation leads to serious injury or death.

 Even though many people choose to simply sign an Ohio speeding ticket and mail in a payment, going to court or exploring the possibility of pleading to a lesser offense often makes sense.
 Before you accept guilt for breaking Ohio speed limit laws, read through the following answers to frequently asked questions.